RiyaKapuria/Snug/README.md

 # Snug
-Company Leave Managerment and Project Manegement Application using ReactJs and ROR.
+Chat Application using ReactJs and Redux.
 And AdminLTE has been used for design.

 To run the project :
 $ git clone git@github.com:RiyaKapuria/Orion.git